 Different insurance companies offer different types of policies and cover different procedures and medical expenses.
 For example, some pet insurance companies do not cover hereditary conditions while others do.
 Many times there are also routine procedure riders that can be added to cover annual vaccinations, routine laboratory testing and monthly preventatives.
 Most also have adjustable deductibles and reimbursement percentages as well.
 It is easy to build a policy that can fit your pet's needs and your budget.
 Here is a basic comparison chart of some of the most popular companies.

 The one thing most pet insurance companies have in common is that payment comes in a form of a reimbursement.
-As an exception, we have joined the Companion Protect network so clients with those policies only pay for their portion up front.
-For all other policies, you will be required to pay your pet's medical bills upfront and after submitting your claim they will send you a check.
+You will be required to pay your pet's medical bills upfront and after submitting your claim they will send you a check.
 Most companies will issue your reimbursement within 1-2 weeks.
 The other commonality among companies is that none of them will not cover pre-existing conditions so it helps tremendously to find a policy for your pet while they are young and healthy, not to mention more affordable.

 While pet insurance can save you hundreds of dollars if your pet becomes sick or has an accident, like any insurance policy, the money you put into the policy each month does not get returned if your pet stays healthy and you do not make any claims during the life of your pet.
 But it only takes one severe illness or accident to make your policy worth it's weight in gold.